kashansunday/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive to write clear, concise, and readable code that can be easily understood and maintained by others.
 Avoid unnecessary complexity; a solution should be as simple as possible, but no simpler.
 Always keep in mind that you are writing code not only for machines to execute but also for humans to read, review, and collaborate on."

 Remember, every line of code you write is a liability, not an asset.
 Minimize them with judicious use of abstractions, reusable components, and adherence to the KISS (Keep It Simple, Stupid) principle.
 Also, embrace testing and debugging early and often—programs that are easier to test tend to be simpler and more robust.
 Lastly, plan for change—flexible and modular designs allow your software to evolve gracefully over time.

+# 2024-03-07
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more words: As a programmer, always strive to write clear and easily understandable code before worrying about its speed or efficiency.
+This quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early can introduce unnecessary complexity and bugs.
+Profiling your application to identify real bottlenecks should guide your optimization efforts.
+Often, well-structured code with good algorithms naturally performs well without premature optimizations.